 Thanks for the general advice, but what about you and Columbia?

 If you want to know what it’s like to work with me, read this.

 Most of the students I work with are interested in topics related to something under the umbrella of the political economy of development (micro- and macro-level), conflict and terrorism, political behavior (like voting or rioting or collective action), or causal inference.
 If your topic falls here, then I’d be a natural advisor for you, and I welcome new students.
 I commonly work with economics, politics and sustainable development) PhD students.

 If these are your interests, other Columbia politics faculty you should investigate include John Huber, Macartan Humphreys, Tim Frye, Vicky Murillo, Page Fortna, Kimuli Kasara, Massimo Morelli, Dan Corstange, or (methods-wise) Don Green, Andy Gelman and Shigeo Hirano.
 In economics and related disciplines see Eric Verhoogen, Miguel Urquiola, Supreet Kaur, Suresh Naidu, Ray Fisman, Pierre Yared, or Jonas Hjort.
 This is just a partial list.

 Do I need to have faculty advisers picked out in advance?

-(Aside: The reason you want to identify multiple faculty is that we know things you do not: who has too many students already, who takes few students because they are solitary or retiring or on long leave, who has job offers elsewhere, etc. So don’t make your application hinge on one faculty member.
+- The reason you want to identify multiple faculty is that we know things you do not: who has too many students already, who takes few students because they are solitary or retiring or on long leave, who has job offers elsewhere, etc. So don’t make your application hinge on one faculty member.